MFG38/sgd/docs/readme.txt

 3.2 If you downloaded a ZIP of the source from GitHub:
 ------------------------------------------------------
-1. Move sgd-master.zip to your folder of choice.
-DO NOT UNZIP THE ARCHIVE.
+1. Move sgd-master.zip to your folder of choice and unzip it.
+2. Run the build.bat utility and follow the prompts therein to generate a .pk3 file in the _build folder.
-2. Click on and drag sgd-master.zip over gzdoom.exe or use your launcher of choice to run the mod.
-If you want to load sgd-master.zip alongside other PWADs, using a launcher is highly recommended.
+3. Click on and drag the generated .pk3 over gzdoom.exe or use your launcher of choice to run the mod.
+If you want to load the .pk3 alongside other PWADs, using a launcher is highly recommended.